HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-Like homepages, the inner pages’ visible words raw count very much follows the rendered word count figures, including mobile pages containing more words than desktop pages at the 75th percentile and above.
+Like home pages, the inner pages’ visible words raw count very much follows the rendered word count figures, including mobile pages containing more words than desktop pages at the 75th percentile and above.

 This pattern in both the raw word count and rendered word count pages suggests the trend is unrelated to infinite scrolling, which is a more popular choice for publishers on mobile layouts.

 ### Rendered vs. Raw

-#### Homepages
+#### Home pages

 {{ figure_markup(
   image="rendered-vs-raw-homepage-visible-words.png",
-  caption="Rendered vs Raw Homepage Visible Words.", description="A distribution of raw versus rendered word counts on homepages.
+  caption="Rendered vs Raw Home page Visible Words.", description="A distribution of raw versus rendered word counts on home pages.
 On desktop, there is a 31.6% difference between raw and rendered word counts at the 10th percentile, 22.4% difference at the 25th percentile, 17.5% difference at the median, 16.3% difference at the 75th percentile, and 15.8% difference at the 90th percentile.
 On mobile, the differences are 26.1%, 18.4%, 14.6%, 14%, and 13.5%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=847900289&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"
   )
 }}

-When the rendered visible and raw word counts are compared on homepages, there’s a surprisingly small discrepancy, with the median showing a difference of 13.6% for mobile and 17.5% for desktop.
+When the rendered visible and raw word counts are compared on home pages, there’s a surprisingly small discrepancy, with the median showing a difference of 13.6% for mobile and 17.5% for desktop.

-Homepages served to desktop user-agents have a slightly higher percentage of words visible after rendering versus mobile.
+Home pages served to desktop user-agents have a slightly higher percentage of words visible after rendering versus mobile.
 One possible factor is that mobile layouts often employ tabs or accordions where, even if the content is in the DOM, it's visually hidden, so it wouldn't show up as visible.

 There is an interesting trend in which the higher the word count there is, the smaller the difference between rendered and raw word count.
 This suggests perhaps that server-side rendered technologies are relatively more popular than client-side rendered ones for publishers of longer-form content.